marek-mikolajczyk/aws-sysops-notes/README.md

 - change sets
 	- changes to running resource in a stack
 	- updating stack creates change set (summary of changes)
-	- shows what will be deleted
+	- shows what will be deleted xx

 change set – to change infra